-Use this information to create a dedicated What If model for distributed forecasting purposes for your budget forecast and assign user access privileges.
+You can create a dedicated what-if model for distributed forecasting purposes for your budget forecast and assign user access privileges on the What If Models setup page.

 This field controls the months that appear in the model.
 You can change this method after a model is created.
 You have the following options: